BlueByteSystemsInc/PDMShell/src/CD.md

 ```

 ## PARAMETERS:
--`directory`(or `d`): The directory to switch to.
+- `directory` (or `d`): The directory to switch to.
 The directory parameter can be a relative or absolute path in PDM.
--`id`: ID of the folder to navigate to.
+- `id`: ID of the folder to navigate to.

 ## EXAMPLES:
 ```bash